-4-18.
+- 4-10.
 The Civilian Graphic Designer of the Year award recognizes outstanding Army graphic artistry among Army civilians in the public affairs and visual information communities.
-Only Department of the Army civilians holding the grade of GS-12 and below on or after Jan.
-1, 2019, are eligible for this award.

-4-19.
-Entry must be the work of one individual.
-Products with more than one name in the credit line will be disqualified.

-4-20.
-Submit entry as a collection within the DVIDS Awards interface module.

-4-21.
-Incomplete packets - those missing any entry requirement - will be disqualified and will not be considered by the judges.
-The winner flows directly through to the Defense Media Awards.

-4-22.
-A memorandum of nomination with regional command endorsement (see example in Appendix E).
-Individuals must be nominated by their unit/organizational leadership.

-4-23.
-The entry form (digitally signed), memorandums, and all other DVIDS exempt required paperwork must be scanned in as a single PDF document.
-The naming convention will follow the example in Appendix C.

-4-24.
-A digital photograph of the entrant will be included in the portfolio.
-The photo is not judged as part of the packet, but submission ensures photos of winners are available for recognition purposes.
-The official digital photo, head and waist-up, in ".jpg" format is preferred.
-Civilians must submit a head and shoulders color photo.

-4-25.
-A one-page chronological biography of the nominee, written in third person, beginning with current position and recent accomplishments.
-Upload biography and official photo to DVIDS.

-4-26.
-Upload each product as a separate file in DVIDS.
-Each product must contain an embedded caption, other required metadata and have its own VIRIN.

-4-27.
-Entries into the Civilian Graphic Designer of the Year will consist of 6 graphic arts products:

-- One layout & design product.

-- Two digital art products.

-- Three graphic design products of the candidate's choice, including animation and identity design.

-4-29.
-Follow eligibility and entry criteria outlined in Chapter 1 and Chapter 2.

-4-30.
-Do not submit two-dimensional work created by free-hand methods using dry- or wet-based methods, such as line art, sketches, water colors and oil paintings, and work created using pencil, chalk and charcoal; pictures of displays; and fine art pieces.
+Only Department of the Army civilians holding the grade of GS-12 and below on or after January 1, 2021, are eligible for this award. - 4-11.
+Individuals must meet all eligibility requirements outlined in Chapter 1. - 4-12.
+See Para 2-4 for upload requirements. - 4-13.
+Refer to Appendix G for product descriptions. - 4-14.
+Entries into the Civilian Graphic Designer of the Year will consist of 6 graphic arts products: - One layout & design product. - One digital art product. - Four graphic design products of the candidate's choice, including animation and identity design. - 4-15.
+Candidates may submit two-dimensional work created by free-hand methods using dryor wet-based methods, such as line art, sketches, watercolors and oil paintings, and work created using pencil, chalk and charcoal; pictures of displays; and fine art pieces. - 4-16.

-4-31.
 Do not extract and submit component elements of a multimedia product, video story or video spot as one of the six graphic arts products if the multimedia product, video story or video spot in its entirety is being submitted by the entrant to another category.
-This does not prohibit individuals from extracting a graphic element they created for a team-produced product or a product credited to another individual, but the extracted element must be the work of the entrant.
+This does not prohibit individuals from extracting a graphic element they created for a team-produced product, or a product credited to another individual, but the extracted element must be the work of the entrant.

-4-32.
-Do not extract and submit component elements from a layout & design product as a separate product if the layout & design product in its entirety is being entered by the entrant to this or other category.
+- 4-17.
+Do not extract and submit component elements from a layout & design product as a separate product if the layout & design product in its entirety is being entered by the entrant to this or another category.
 Conversely, do not enter a layout & design product that contains elements submitted as digital art and identity design products.
-Each product must be separate and distinct from the other.
+Each product must be separate and distinct from the other. - 4-18.

-4-33.
 Do not submit layouts from interactive publications or interactive PDF documents.